A01709167/Clasificacion-de-Alimentos/README.md

     Calories: The calories of said plan
     Number of meals: The number of meals, normally 5
     Carbs: The portions of carbohydrates according to the split
-    Proteins-: Portions of proteins according to the split
+    Proteins: Portions of proteins according to the split
     Fats: Portions of fats
     Meals: The meal in one day, like breakfast
       Name: TO identify meal, breakfast, snack, etc